willhowes/CV/README.md

 - Colleagues who had referred to me long-standing clients, sometimes with very high expectations, would feedback to me how highly those clients thought of me.

 #### Problem Solving
-As a property lawyer I would off come up against a range of technical and logistical challenges.
+As a property lawyer, I would off come up against a range of technical and logistical challenges.
 I am adept at using logical reasoning to come up with possible solutions to such challenges.

 - When dealing with a property transaction, potential roadblocks are sometimes met which could jeopardise meeting of deadlines or even the transaction altogether.
 By tackling the issue head-on and assessing possible solutions, I would advise clients and other stakeholders succinctly so that as little time is wasted as possible.
 - Clients have thanked me for being honest in my assessment of difficult situations and finding solutions.